Model Predictive Control with Environment Adaptation for Legged Locomotion: Locomotion-Enhancing Features

 In legged locomotion, the robot is often operated close to unstable configurations which require a controller to continuously compensate for model inaccuracies and external disturbances while maintaining locomotion stability.
-However, a configuration in which the \gls{zmp} \cite{Wieber2009} is close to the boundary of the support polygon \cite{Bretl2008a} could cause instability even with small perturbations.
+However, a configuration in which the \gls{zmp} \cite{Wieber2009} is close to the boundary of the support polygon \cite{Bretl2008a} could cause instability even with small perturbations due to the loss of control authority.

 In our case, the reference generator computes references for the \gls{grfs} by dividing the robot mass with the number of legs as explained in Section \ref{sec:ref_gen}.
 Penalizing \gls{grfs} $Z$ component heavily in the tracking cost \eqref{eq:tracking_cost} ensures that they stay close to the reference, consequently maintaining a higher loading on the diagonally opposite leg to the swinging one, and therefore maintaining some margin for the locomotion stability.
 To evaluate the locomotion stability, we define the \emph{\gls{zmp} margin} which is computed as the minimum of the distance of the \gls{zmp} from each support polygon edge, i.e.,